npjg/MediaStation/README.md

 [Media Station, Inc.](https://www.mobygames.com/company/media-station-inc) CD-ROM children's titles.
 I loved many of these when I was growing up - especially Dalmatians.
 The ultimate goal of this repo is to create an engine for ScummVM, but I've found investigation and reverse-engineering easier to do out-of-tree in Python.
 Please join me in preserving these top-quality children's titles for future generations!

+The most important knowledge needed right now is documentation for the bytecode engine (scripts).
+If you have knowledge or code you can contribute, please let us know!

 ## Installation
 Get it [on PyPI](https://pypi.org/project/MediaStation/): ```pip3 install MediaStation```